-Marina Branco, maths lead at Primrose Hill Primary in North London, agrees.
-Though her school has adopted the maths mastery method, she also emphasises the importance of adapting the East Asian approach to suit her own pupils’ needs.
+Marina Branco, maths lead at Primrose Hill Primary in North London, uses the maths mastery method with her pupils.

 “There’s a lot of misconceptions about the mastery method.
 I was one of those people with misconceptions, too: I thought it was going to be very rigid and all about rote learning,” she says.

 “But there was an opportunity to try something that was being successful somewhere else, and try to implement that into our curriculum.